briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

             illness or condition, regardless of its duration or gravity, to a viable, unborn human that she is carrying.

-16. _(p)_ “School safety zone” consists of a school, school building, school premises, school activity, and school bus.
+16. _(p)_ "School safety zone" consists of a school, school building, school premises, school activity, and school bus.

-17. _(q)_ “School”, “school building” and “school premises” have the same meaning as in Ohio R.C.
+17. _(q)_ "School", "school building" and "school premises" have the same meaning as in Ohio R.C.
 2925.01.

-18. _(r)_ “School activity” means any activity held under the auspices of a board of education of a city, local, exempted village, joint vocational, or cooperative education school district; a governing authority of a community school established under Ohio R.C.
+18. _(r)_ "School activity" means any activity held under the auspices of a board of education of a city, local, exempted village, joint vocational, or cooperative education school district; a governing authority of a community school established under Ohio R.C.
 Chapter 3314; a governing body of an